Facebook Music Copyright Rules for Reels, Stories, Live, and Ads

 Meta Sound Collection

-Meta’s free Sound Collection carries the lowest copyright risk for both Facebook and Instagram.
+The lowest copyright risk for both Facebook and Instagram comes from Meta’s free Sound Collection.
 Tracks come pre-cleared for platform use, so you avoid claims, policy violations, and disputes that usually follow when using commercial songs.

 Meta Sound Collection license terms granting royalty-free use on Facebook and Instagram.